 - Once the paste has dried, peel it off the parchment paper, and break it up into smaller pieces, and blitz it in a food processor or blender until it becomes a powder.

 Toasting the Ingredients

-- Finely chop 2 cloves of garlic and set aside for later.
+- Finely chop 2 cloves garlic and set aside for later.

-- In a frying pan, set the stove to low heat and add in the bonito flakes, soy sauce and mirin and start toasting it for approximatly 5-7 minutes.
+- In a frying pan, set the stove to low heat and add in 1 cup bonito flakes, ½ tablespoon soy sauce and 2 teaspoons mirin and start toasting it for approximatly 5-7 minutes.
 (Don't worry, it's supposed to clump together at first)

-- Add the sesame seeds, and finely chopped garlic and mix it together and toast it for another 4-6 minutes until they are 'candied'.
-It should be golden brown colour, make sure to keep everything moving in the pan to prevent it from burning.
+- Add ¼ cup sesame seeds, and the finely chopped garlic and mix it together and toast it for another 4-6 minutes until they are 'candied'.
+It should be golden brown color, make sure to keep everything moving in the pan to prevent it from burning.
 Pay attention the the garlic bits the most, as they tend to burn the quickest.

 - Remove it from the heat and set it aside to cool for 10 minutes.
 When it is cool it should feel crispy and candied.
 (If it still feels moist, add it back into the frying pan to toast for another 1-2 minutes and let cool again)